vickibmitchell/DataScienceExp/README.md

 ==============

 Repository for playing around with R and other elements of Data Science for the specialization from Coursera.
-The focus of this repository is testing/experiencing R.
+The focus of this repository is testing/experiencing R, both stand-alone and within RStudio.

 **GOAL:** To exercise as much of the R development flow as possible.

-**NOTE:** Documentation is being maintained as MarkDown format to keep it simple.
+**NOTE:** All documentation is in markdown.

 Files and directories
 =====================